MatthewDailey/feedback-tool/README.md

 Check out the repo and run `npm install`.
 To developer locally, run `npm run develop` to start a development build and file watch then in a separate terminal run `npm run serve` to start local firebase server that will serve the app on `localhost:5000`

+## Known Issues
+- If a file is uploaded with the wrong format.
+It's possible for a session to be partially created and none of the requests sent.
+This broken data can lead to the manager home page to fail to load.